NikolaJyun/matchzy-auto-tournament/docs/getting-started/server-setup.md

 ---

-## Install MatchZy (Modified Version)
+## Install MatchZy (Enhanced Version)

 Important:
-:   !!! danger "Modified MatchZy required"
+: !!! danger "Enhanced MatchZy required"

-        This project ships with a forked version of [MatchZy](https://github.com/shobhit-pathak/MatchZy) that exposes additional events for full automation.
+        This project ships with an enhanced fork of [MatchZy](https://github.com/shobhit-pathak/MatchZy) that exposes additional events for full automation.

-        The upstream MatchZy release does **not** emit the data we rely on, so make sure every CS2 server installs this modified build.
+        The upstream MatchZy release does **not** emit the data we rely on, so make sure every CS2 server installs this enhanced build.

 ### Download